maikelthedev/maikeldotuk.github.io/pages/cv.md

 This page is divided in Education, Job Experience and Skillset.
 I do recommend to read each separately with a bowl of popcorn in one hand.

+<span style="color:orange">UPDATE 1:</span> It helps me if I can tag each job with how I find it.
+That can give me ideas I could use now.
+So I'll added it to each of them.

 ## Education (from most recent)

 ### BSc in Computing and IT (pending)